ggicci/touweime/public/files/en/about.md

 # About

 TOUWEI.ME (aka.
-Feed Me) is a website aimed to help creators gaining support from the community。
+Feed Me) is a website aimed to help creators gaining support from the community.

 ## Terminologies